Mentor-Friends/FreeschemaFrontendDocs/008-Update.md

           </tr>
 ```

-Again After we have updated the html section we will need to update the addEvents() section also to add  the button.
+Again After we have updated the html section we will need to update the after_render() section also to add  the button.